pi-star-2025/pi_star/Misc/Animals_And_People/birds.md

 ## Cuckoo Clock Effect

-A circle of birds truly does form around you, when you are dying or dead.
+A circle of birds forms around you, when you are dying or dead.

 This is either a real circle (rare) or based on communication of circles of birds in the air from chirps.